 While I believe there is no ‘one size fits all’ when it comes to diet, I do think we all need to be emphasizing whole, unprocessed foods and cutting out the processed junk as much as possible!
 In my holistic nutrition consulting practice, I customize each client’s nutrition plan to him or her based on bio-individuality.
 Factors I consider are things like genetics, ethical and spiritual beliefs, health conditions, activity levels and, of course, personal wellness goals.

 For my clients with autoimmune disorders, I generally recommend and guide them through implementing the Autoimmune Paleo Diet (AIP).
-Before we get into what AIP entails, let’s some basics straight…
+Before we get into what AIP entails, let’s get some basics straight…

 What is autoimmunity?